barah123/canis_lupus2.0/README.md

 ---
 ## **Features**
+✅ **Open the app in R**: Run the app.R file in R and the Shinny app will open in a browser.
 ✅ **Data Upload**: Upload ASV, taxonomy, metadata, and phylogenetic tree files.
+You can find sample data here in the![skin_data] folder.

 ✅ **Visual Exploration**: Interactive bar plots, pie charts, rarefaction curves, and phylogenetic trees.

 ✅ **Community Analysis**: Alpha/beta diversity, core microbiome, and correlation networks.

 ✅ **User-Friendly UI**: Intuitive interface with themed styling.

 ✅ **Docker Support**: Pre-configured Docker image for easy deployment.

 ---